-Year ending Notes and guidance 31 March 2021 £ 31 March 2022 £ Please round all figures to nearest £1.
+Year end ding Notes and guidance 31 March 2022 £ 2023 Please round all figures to nearest £1.
 Do not leave any boxes blank and report £0 or Nil balances.
-All figures must agree to underlying financial records Balances brought forward 93913 155896 Total balances and reserves at the beginning of the year as recorded in the financial records.
+All figures must agree to underlying financial records.
+Balances brought forward 155896 157501 Total balances and reserves at the beginning of the year as recorded in the financial records.
 Value must agree to Box 7 of previous year.
-2. (+) Precept or Rates and Levies 44520 44520 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
+2. (+) Precept or Rates and Levies 44520 48150 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
 Exclude any grants received.
-3. (+) Total other receipts 58998 12923 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
+3. (+) Total other receipts 12923 4459 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
 Include any grants received.
-4. (-) Staff costs 13785 14154 Total expenditure or payments made to and on behalf of all employees.
+4. (-) Staff costs 14154 15247 Total expenditure or payments made to and on behalf of all employees.
 Include gross salaries and wages, employers NI contributions, employers pension contributions, gratuities and severance payments.
 5. (-) Loan interest/capital repayments 0 0 Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any).
-6. (-) All other payments 27750 41684 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
-7. (=) Balances carried forward 155896 157501 Total balances and reserves at the end of the year.
+6. (-) All other payments 41684 45342 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
+7. (=) Balances carried forward 157501 Total balances and reserves at the end of the year.
 Must equal (1+2+3) - (4+5+6).
-Total value of cash and short term investments 155896 157501 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
-Total fixed assets plus long term investments and assets 576603 576604 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
+8. Total value of cash and short term investments 157501 149521 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
+9. Total fixed assets plus long term investments and assets 576604 576604 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
 10. Total borrowings 0 0 The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).

-11. (For Local Councils Only) Disclosure note re Trust funds Yes No N/A The Council, as a body corporate, acts as sole trustee for and is responsible for managing Trust funds or assets. (including charitable) ~ N.B.
-The figures in the accounting statements above do not include any Trust transactions.
+For Local Councils Only Yes No N/A 11a.
+Disclosure note re Trust funds (including charitable) ~ The Council, as a body corporate, acts as sole trustee and is responsible for managing Trust funds or assets.
+11b.
+Disclosure note re Trust funds (including charitable) ~ The figures in the accounting statements above do not include any Trust transactions.

-I certify that for the year ended 31 March 2022 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.
+I certify that for the year ended 31 March 2023 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.